SEKOIA-IO/documentation/_shared_content/intelligence_center/consume/intelligence.md

 If the search is an IP CIDR, the search engine will look for the IPs contained in it: `185.213.83.0/24` will return `185.213.83.102`, `185.213.83.106`, ...

-### Search for multiple observables

-To search for a list of observables, you can paste a list of values and search for them in bulk (multiple lines).
-To skip a line and paste multiple observables, press `Shift-Enter` and paste your content.

 ### Known and unknown observables